zzehli/study-notes/ml/ml.md

 * Chain of thought can be represented as $$y \sim p_\theta^{CoT}(y | x, z_{1...n})$$ where $z$ are a chain of intermediate thoughts
 * tree of thoughts construct a problem as a tree of state, the LM can traverse any branch connected with its parent branch.
 If a branch doesn't work, it backtracks to the parent branch to explore alternatives
 ### Wang et al. CodeAct (2023)
+#### Paper
+* multi-turn interaction framework (agent, user, environment)
+* For each turn of interaction
+    * the agent receives an observation (input) from the user or the env (code execution)
+    * optionally planning for its action thru cot
+    * emits an action (python code)
+* code as action allow agents to perform multiple tool calls in one action
 #### Codebase: https://github.com/xingyaoww/code-act/blob/main/mint/
 * `main` -> `interactive_loop` runs the agent
     * take a task and an agent